 Place is the third “P” in the traditional 4 Ps Marketing Mix (refer to Marketing 101 section for more details) and refers to the outlets for bringing products together with customers.
 Those outlets are called Channels of Distribution.
 Several factors are associated with selecting the best channels of distribution for your product or service.
 These include:

-It’s fairly easy to change many of your marketing tactics and tools on a periodic basis.
-Pricing, promotion and product mix are fairly flexible choices.
+It’s fairly easy to change any of your marketing tactics and tools periodically.
+Pricing, promotion, and product mix are fairly flexible choices.
 However, distribution and sales decisions are much more difficult to change, once set in motion.
 How you choose to distribute your products affects your overall marketing plan.

 The range of distribution channels in the U.S. market is at once vast and yet at the same time restrictive.
 Some products will thrive in a variety of channels while other products can be successful only when distributed through one particular channel.
 There is a wide variety of possible distribution channels, including: